YouliangYuan/rrm-cure-miracle-steps/README.md

 @article{
 yuan2025miraclesteps,
-title={Curing Miracle Steps in LLM Mathematical Reasoning with Rubric Rewards}, author={Youliang Yuan and Qiuyang Mang and Jingbang Chen and Hong Wan and Xiaoyuan Liu and Junjielong Xu and Jen-tse Huang and Wenxuan Wang and Wenxiang Jiao and Pinjia He}, booktitle={}, year={2025}, url={}
+title={Curing Miracle Steps in LLM Mathematical Reasoning with Rubric Rewards}, author={Yuan, Youliang and Mang, Qiuyang and Chen, Jingbang and Wan, Hong and Liu, Xiaoyuan and Xu, Junjielong and Huang, Jen-tse and Wang, Wenxuan and Jiao, Wenxiang and He, Pinjia}, booktitle={}, year={2025}, url={}